QLD Wide - 60 Seconds Claim Advice

 How Much Compensation for a Bicycle Injury?

 Bicycle injury compensation is always based on calculating how much the injury has affected someone’s life, both today and into the future.
-The amount of compensation awarded for a cycling accident claim varies widely, as each case is unique and its impact on the claimant’s daily life is also unique.
+There is a wide variation in the amount of compensation awarded for a cycling accident compensation payout, as each case is unique.
 The following factors are crucial when considering how much compensation is awarded for bicycle accident compensation claims:

 • Severity of the injury